Alzheimer's Australia ACT Business Breakfast

 Special guests Maggie Beer and Ngaire Hobbins with Adam Shirley

 7am- 9am, Australian Institute of Sport Arena, 29 August 2017.

-Join us for this powerful and unique experience that brings together local ACT business leaders, politicians, people living with dementia and their families and carers, health practitioners and the broader community - highlighting that together, we all need to be part of this important conversation.
+In light of this theme, we could not think of more perfect speakers than Maggie Beer and Ngaire Hobbins - two women who are passionate about food and nutrition.
+Join us for an enlightening and heartening conversation with Australian living treasure and food icon Maggie Beer and passionate specialist dietician Ngaire Hobbins to hear their thoughts on diet, dementia, food, family, friends and ageing.
+The breakfast will bring for this powerful and unique experience that brings together local ACT business leaders, politicians, people living with dementia and their families and carers, health practitioners and the broader community - highlighting that together, we all need to be part of this important conversation.

 Maggie Beer is not just an Australian food icon, she’s an essential ingredient in any discussion about food and flavour.
 In 1973, she and her husband Colin, her partner in life and business, settled in the Barossa Valley.
 Their intention was to simply breed game birds but that farm and vineyard led to a legendary restaurant, which is now part of Australian food history.
 By 1996 the Beers had opened their Export Kitchen in Tanunda and an exciting and popular food brand was born.
 Today, Maggie’s career spans farming, food production, television presenting and food writing.
 Maggie’s appearance on the hit ABC Programme, The Cook and The Chef fused her place as one of Australia’s most known and loved food personalities.